OpenSextant/Xponents/Xlayer/README.md

 INPUT:
 * 'docid' - an optional identifier for this text
 * 'text'  - UTF-8 text buffer
+* 'features' - comma-separated string of features
+    * Features will vary by app.
+XponentsGeotagger class supports: places, coordinates, countries
+* 'options'  - comma-separated string of options
+    * Options will vary by app.
+XponentsGeotagger class supports: lowercase

 OUTPUT:
 * 'response'     - status, numfound
 * 'annotations'  - an array  of objects.